DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/install/drbdinstall.md

 # Install DRBD (Optional)

-If you need to use high-availability data volumes, enable DRDB when deploying Hwameistor.
+If you need to use high-availability data volumes, enable DRBD when deploying HwameiStor.
 Here is how to install it.

-## Install DRDB while installing HwameiStor
+## Install DRBD while installing HwameiStor

-You can directly enable the DRDB component when installing HwameiStor.
+You can directly enable the DRBD component when installing HwameiStor.
 For details, please refer to [Install HwameiStor with Operator](deploy-operator.md).

 ## Install with UI

 1. Go to __Container Management__ -> __Helm Charts__, and select __drbd-adapter__.

-2. Click __drdb-adapter__, click __Install__ , and enter the configuration page.
+2. Click __drbd-adapter__, click __Install__ , and enter the configuration page.

     ![drbd02](https://docs.daocloud.io/daocloud-docs-images/docs/en/docs/storage/hwameistor/img/drbd02.png)